-The second part is convincing people that they “need” the product through the creative artistry of marketing and advertisement.
-For example, new electronics such as tablets and smart phones actually have less capability as computers than earlier processors.
-People must be convinced that they must have the simplified, enhanced ability to reach and add to the vast pool of data on the web at any time.
+An innovative product does not sell itself.
+The consumer must be convinced that they “need” this product, which is accomplished through creative marketing.
+For example, new electronics such as tablets and smart phones actually have less capability than computers.
+Therefore, people must buy into the idea that mobile electronics are necessary.
+They must feel the need to be connected and have the ability to reach others on the internet and access the vast pool of data on the web at any time.
 People also want to look cool doing so.
-It not just the ease and portability of new electronics that boost sales, it is their image.
+It not just the ease and portability of new electronics that boost sales, it is also their image.

-But the very selling point of these items, the ability to connect to others and access vast amounts of information and entertainment may be leading to the lowering of creativity in students.
-The constant data influx leads people to superficial scanning.
+But, the very selling point of these items, the ability to connect to others and access information and entertainment instantly may be leading to the lowering of creativity in students.
+The constant data influx leads people to scanning.
 According to Nicholas Carr “When we go online, we enter an environment that promotes cursory reading, hurried and distracted thinking, and superficial learning.”
-This lack of deep thinking may have led to the decrease in creativity.

-Of course students attending school in 1984 rarely had access to a computer at home.
-The major innovation in 1984 was the mouse driven Macintosh with the graphic user interface; allowing anyone, not just the technologically minded, to use a computer.
+Of course, students attending school in 1984 rarely had access to a computer at home.
+The major innovation in 1984 was the mouse driven Macintosh with the graphic user interface; allowing anyone, not just the tech-smart computer “geeks’ to use it.
 Availability and use of home computers took off rapidly from that point.
-(1984 is also ironically the year the word “cyberspace” first appeared in a novel as the idea of an illusionary world of data streaming to humans by intelligent machines. )

-The decline of creativity–does it go hand in hand with the creation of our most recent innovations?
+The decline of creativity–does it go hand in hand with the creation of innovations that do our thinking for us?